tainstr/misura.doc/live.rst

 Measure and Sample names
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The test name can be directly set in the Status panel, or in the Measure tab.
+The test name can be directly set in the Status panel, or in the :ref:`live_measure` tab.

 This is the name of your measurement, but the sample (and each sample) can have a different name.
-Sample names can be set in their Sample<N> tab, in *Name* option.
+Sample names can be set in their Sample<N> tab, in *Name* option (see :ref:`live_samples`).

 The test name should identify the kind of measurement, while the sample name should identify the material the measurement method is applied to.
 You will be able to recall the both test name and sample name from the :ref:`database`.